 Everyone needs to be active on LinkedIn these days.
 Build your profile by connecting with everyone you know.
 Then ask to connect with people in the industry you want to be in.
 Follow their articles and comment or like their publications.
 Update your status and connect with relevant recruiters.
 It all helps to boost visibility and increase your knowledge.
 Many jobs are advertised here too.

-Check out Sherry’s 10 Day LinkedIn Kickstart if LinkedIn is not (yet) your thing: LinkedIn training in bite-sized chunks to help you get back into the job market after a career break
+Check out Sherry’s LinkedIn Kickstart if LinkedIn is not (yet) your thing: LinkedIn training in bite-sized chunks to help you get back into the job market and land your dream job after a career break.

 Look up returnships

 Employers have got wise to the talent they can unlock by encouraging returners back into the workplace.
 Similar to internships, lots of London companies offer returnship programmes designed to help people returning to work get up-to-date experience with the potential prospect of a permanent position at the end of a fixed term.

 Getting back into the workplace after a ten-year gap or longer will take time.
 Set yourself a six month or 12-month goal where you aim to see your career plan come to fruition.
 But remember, it can take baby steps.
 Don’t give up, give it time and most of all, see it as a process.
 Good luck!